Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Introduction

 The rest of the paper is organized as follows.
 In the end of this section we outline the notation for the rest of the paper.
 In \cref{sec:prelim} we discuss the background on HSS matrices, our HSS compression algorithm, \cref{algo::HSScompressNodeAdaptive}, which we generalize from \cite{gorman2019robust} and the Johnson--Lindenstrauss sketching operators which we use in our generalization.
-Next, in \cref{sec:rangefinderBounds} we state and prove range-finder bound theory which is required to use Johnson--Lindenstrauss sketching operators as part of the HSS compression.
-Following \cref{sec:rangefinderBounds}, in \cref{sec:adaptivestoppingcrit} we discuss the adaptive stopping criteria in \cref{algo::HSScompressNodeAdaptive} which leverage a Frobenius norm stopping criteria.
-Then in \cref{sec:frotheory} we prove that the Frobenius norm stopping criteria generalize to all Johnson--Lindenstrauss sketching operators. \Cref{sec:cstheory} discusses the implementation details of using SJLT.
-Afterwards, in \cref{sec:experiment} we conduct experiments comparing SJLT and Gaussian sketching showing similar compression errors and faster compression when using SJLT.
+Next, in \cref{sec:adaptivestoppingcrit} we discuss the adaptive stopping criteria in \cref{algo::HSScompressNodeAdaptive} which leverage a Frobenius norm stopping criteria.
+Then in \cref{sec:frotheory} we prove that the Frobenius norm stopping criteria generalize to all Johnson--Lindenstrauss sketching operators.
+In \Cref{sec:rangefinderBounds} we prove range-finder bounds for JL sketching operators and SJLT sketching operators; these results enable us to use the sketch instead of the full low rank blocks in the compression. \Cref{sec:cstheory} discusses the implementation details of using SJLT, followed by \cref{sec:srht_implement}, which outlines the implementation of SRHT.
+Afterwards, in \cref{sec:experiment} we conduct experiments comparing SJLT, SRHT and Gaussian sketching showing similar compression errors and faster compression when using SJLT or SRHT.
+Additionally, we discuss and experimentally compare the parallel distributed implementations for Gaussian and SJLT sketching.
 Finally, in \cref{sec:conclusion} we state our concluding remarks.